Singhik

-Singhik is a town in Mangan subdivision, North Sikkim district of the Indian state of Sikkim, four kilometres from Mangan, the district headquarters.
+Singhik is a town in Mangan district of the Indian state of Sikkim, four kilometres from Mangan town, the district headquarters.

 Location

 Singhik is about 70 km from the state capital, Gangtok, linked by a national highway passing the headquarters of North Sikkim District, Mangan, which is 4 km from the village.

 People

 The people of Singhik represent three ethnic communities: the Lepcha, Nepali, and Bhutia.
 Lepcha comprise nearly 80% of the population.

 Geography

 Singhik is located at 27.52°N 88.57°E. It has an average elevation of 1,560 metres (5,118 feet).